jakearchibald/idb-keyval/custom-stores.md

 Ok, at this point it really is much better to use something like [IDB on NPM](https://www.npmjs.com/package/idb).
 But anyway:

-A custom store in this library is just a function that takes `"readonly"` or `"readwrite"`, and returns a promise for an IDB store.
+A custom store in this library is just a function that takes `"readonly"` or `"readwrite"`, a callback that provides an IDB store, and returns whatever that callback returns.
 Here's the implementation for `createStore`:

 ```js
 import { promisifyRequest } from 'idb-keyval';